postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/the-api-workflow.md

 ### Generating a collection

 The Postman API Builder supports API-first development by providing the option to create a Postman collection directly from a schema.
-Once you have a saved schema, you will see the **Generate Collection** option on the right-hand side of the tabs:
+Once you have a saved schema, you will see a **Generate Collection** option on the right-hand side of the tabs:

 ![Schema Editor Options](https://assets.postman.com/postman-docs/v8-generate-collection-button2.jpg)